Probate Q&A Series

 2. Draft the Proposed Final Distribution Order

-Use the clerk’s local form or create one that complies with court rules.
+Use the clerk’s local form or create one that complies with applicable estate procedures.
 The order must state:

 • The estate case number and personal representative’s name.